DeepHiveMind/AWS_GraphDB_AWS-API-GW_AWS-Lambda_Visualization_Pipeline/README.md

 	- **SPARQL** for **W3C RDF model graph databases**.

-	In this project, I've focussed on visualizing  data in Amazon Neptune using [VIS.js](http://visjs.org).
-VIS.js is a Javascript library used for visualizing graph data.
-It has various components for displaying data in various ways, such as
-	- DataSet, Timeline,
-	- Graph2D, Graph3D, Network etc.

 In addition to, VIS.js, One can leverage other open source libraries and solutions to visualize data in Amazon Neptune.
 	- 1. GraphExp open source visualization tool
 	- 2. D3.js javascript library by D3JS.org